heroku/heroku-vscode-releases/README.md

 # Heroku VSCode Extension

+[!NOTE] This repository is archived.
+Refer to [heroku-vscode](https://github.com/heroku/heroku-vscode) for updates to the Heroku VSCode extension.

 ## Introducing the Heroku Extension for Visual Studio Code: Simplifying Cloud Development
 We’re thrilled to introduce the **Heroku Extension for Visual Studio Code**, designed to streamline your workflow and bring Heroku’s power directly into your development environment.
 Developing on Heroku has always been about simplicity and efficiency.